backdround/pattern-iterator.nvim/README.md

 ### PI_Iterator
 Method | Return type | Description
 -- | -- | --
-next(count) | boolean | Advances the iterator forward to the count of matches.
-Returned boolean indicates that the iterator hasn't stuck on the last match yet. previous(count) | boolean | Advances the iterator backward to the count of matches.
+next(count?) | boolean | Advances the iterator forward to the count of matches.
+Returned boolean indicates that the iterator hasn't stuck on the last match yet. previous(count?) | boolean | Advances the iterator backward to the count of matches.
 Returned boolean indicates that the iterator hasn't stuck on the first match yet. start_position() | PI_Position | The start position of the current match. end_position() | PI_Position | The end position of the current match.